-Please note: The Body Image Programme is not being delivered at present.
+Please note: The Body Image section of our website is under review.
 Please contact firstname.lastname@example.org if you would like more information on body image.

 Women’s Health Action believes body image is a critical health issue, particularly for women and girls.
-Recent research has linked poor body image and body dissatisfaction with a higher risk of depression, bullying, eating disorders, reduced physical activity, poorer sexual health, diminished sexual negotiation, risk taking behaviours including increased drinking and smoking, and lower self-esteem.1
+Recent research has linked poor body image and body dissatisfaction with a higher risk of depression, bullying, eating disorders, reduced physical activity, poorer sexual health, diminished sexual negotiation, risk-taking behaviors including increased drinking and smoking, and lower self-esteem.1

 Youth and Body image

 The results of the Youth 2012 Health and Wellbeing of New Zealand secondary school students survey2 provide valuable insight into how young people, in particular, feel about their bodies and weight.
 A third of young women (31.6%) are unhappy or very unhappy about their weight, with the levels of unhappiness increasing in the later years of secondary school.
 Over one in 10 young men are also unhappy or very unhappy about their weight.
 In addition, three-quarters of young women (75.5%) and nearly a half of young men (42.3%) are worried about gaining weight and similar numbers have attempted weight loss in the past 12 months.
 The survey also identified high levels of weight-based bullying.
 Over a third of young women (33.7%), and a quarter of young men (24.3%) reported having been teased by other young people about their weight.
 A similar number of young women (33.2%) and 16.4% of young men have been teased about their weight by family members.